 This article is based on information available online; we have not yet viewed the film or series mentioned.

-New films and series on streaming platforms in March 2025
+New movies and series to watch in November 2025 on streaming platforms

 Don't know what to watch?
 To find your way around the endless catalogs of streaming platforms, rely on our guide!
 Netflix, Disney +, Prime Video, Paramount+, Apple TV+, Max...
 Here's a quick roundup of films and series to watch right now.
 [Read more]